nonspecialist/chronomask/README.md

 You'll need `processing` -- you can download it from http://processing.org/

-This code is known to run against Processing v2.2.1 -- and that's pretty much the only guarantee I can give ;)
+This code is known to run against Processing v3.2.1.

 You'll also need the ControlP5 library -- available from http://www.sojamo.de/libraries/controlP5/.
 Download the zip file and